-The Jets quarterback is scheduled to speak for about 20 minutes in front of an estimated 30,000 people during an outdoor Easter worship service at a church in Georgetown, Texas.
-Scaffolding and trellises had to be erected for Tebow's visit to Celebration Church.
-People want to hear what Tebow, a devout Christian, has to say.
+The Jets quarterback is scheduled to speak for about 20 minutes in front of an estimated 30,000 people during an outdoor Easter Worship service at a church in Georgetown, Texas.
+Scaffolding and trellises had to be erected due to Tebow’s visit to Celebration Church.
+People want to hear what Tebow, who’s a devout Christian, has to say.

-To help make things run smoother with the massive number expected to attend, the church is renting 110 buses to pick up people from six locations around the area.
-The church has no plans to turn anyone away.
+To help makes things run smoother due to the massive number of people expected to attend, the church is renting 110 buses to pick up worshipers from six different locations around the area.
+The church has no plans of turning anyone away.

-Champion wasn't sure why Tebow's representatives chose his church -- which is about 20 miles north of Austin -- to deliver his message.
-But the pastor made it clear that Tebow's appearance is strictly about the celebration of a religious holiday.
+Champion wasn’t sure why Tebow’s representatives chose his church -- which is located north of Austin -- as a place to deliver his message.
+But the pastor made it clear Tebow’s appearance is strictly about the celebration of a religious holiday.

 “There will be the sacredness of Easter,” he said.
 “It's not a Tim Tebow show.
 It's not about a celebrity.
 There's really only one celebrity that we are going to honor and highlight.”